WRITING WORKSHOP: THE BEST STRUCTURE WE HAVE FOR INDEPENDENCE AND DIFFERENTIATION

 If the idea of Writing Workshop conjures up images of classroom chaos and mountains of marking, read on!
-With effective routines in place, Writing Workshop might very well be the best (and easiest) classroom structure we have for fostering independence and differentiation.
+With effective routines in place, Writing Workshop might very well be the best (and easiest) classroom structure we have for fostering independence, self-regulation and differentiation.
 Although Writing Workshop can look quite different from classroom to classroom, its structure is quite basic: some teaching time, some writing time and some sharing time.
-The key is ownership: students decide what to write about, what to publish and how to manage their writing time, leaving the teacher free to provide group instruction and individual support.
+The key is ownership: students decide what to write about, what to publish and how to manage their time materials, leaving the teacher free to provide group instruction and individual support.
+Furthermore, it meets every student where he or she is; for many students, this is the only time in the week when the work isn’t “too hard”.

 You’re never done writing until writing time is done.